Books

 (DVA, 2000)

-This book examines local identity in architecture.
-Tom wrote an essay for it looking at how modernist architecture was (and in some cases was not) adapted to British traditions in the postwar reconstruction of UK towns and cities.
-It’s out of print now, alas.
+in architecture.
+Tom wrote an essay for it exploring how modernist architecture was (and in some cases was not) adapted to British traditions in the postwar reconstruction of UK towns and cities.
+Sadly, it’s out of print.